Plumber San Diego

 With over 40 years of experience, we replace old under-slab lines with durable copper piping for stronger water flow and long-lasting reliability.

 In San Diego, most homes built before the mid-1990s have under the slab copper or polybutylene (Quest) or early-generation PEX piping.
-These materials break down fast in our region’s hard water and coastal air, leading to pinhole leaks, rusty water, and constant pressure fluctuations.
+These materials degrade quickly in our region’s hard water and coastal air, leading to pinhole leaks, rusty water, and frequent pressure fluctuations.

 We’ve repiped homes across neighborhoods like Clairemont and Chula Vista, where pipes failed early even after leak repairs.
 New Copper solves the root of the issue for 40-50 years:

-• Hard water resistant — Copper stands up to scale, unlike PEX and galvanized.
+• Hard water resistant — Copper stands up to scale, unlike PEX.

 • Corrosion-proof — No rust, no buildup, no flakes in your tap